-Just how much alcohol is too much if a person plans to drive?
-Ideally, no one should drink alcohol and then drive.
-But if one does, then what's "too much"?
-It can be a lot less than many might think.
+The obvious way to solve this highway safety problem is for people never to drink alcohol and then drive.
+But what if people do?
+How much is "too much" if the driver plans to drive?
+It's a lot less than many might think.
 Although it depends on each person and situation, here is some general information on the problem.

-The Blood Alcohol Content (BAC) of someone who is drinking depends upon four things:
+The Blood Alcohol Concentration (BAC) of someone who is drinking depends upon four things:

-- How much alcohol is in the drink. - The drinker's body weight. - The amount of food that is consumed before and during drinking. - The length of time it has taken the drinker to consume the alcohol.
+- How much alcohol consumed - The drinker's body weight - The amount of food that is consumed before and during drinking - The length of time it's taken the drinker to consume the alcohol